fencsik/ProbeTrack/00readme.txt

 * probetrack09: replicates probetrack07 with tracking load 2 only
 * probetrack10: ProbeTrack with 3 targets and different, generally shorter probe delays, and an attempt to get reliable effects with 20 trials/cell.
+* probetrack11: probetrack10 with intermixed gap and no-gap trials to test if the long-SOA baseline is appropriate
+* probetrack12: probetrack11 run at the Wolfelab